github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 Each tuple defines flow from one argument to the return value.
 The first row defines flow from the qualifier of the method call (``u`` in the example) to the return value (``host`` in the example).

-The first five values identify the callable (in this case a method) to be modeled as a summary.
+The first five values identify the function (in this case a method) to be modeled as a summary.

 - The first value ``net/url`` is the package name.
 - The second value ``URL`` is the receiver type.